Am I a Candidate for LASIK Surgery?

 LASIK Surgery in Myrtle Beach

 Leading ophthalmologist, Dr. Neil Griffin uses the latest and most advanced lasers.
-The laser speed, accuracy and safety allows Dr. Griffin the ability to expand treatment capabilities, enhancements of current treatments, broaden range of correction and provide the ultimate in safety and outcomes for our patients seeking LASIK surgery in Myrtle Beach.
+The laser speed and accuracy allows Dr. Griffin the ability to expand treatment capabilities, enhancements of current treatments, broaden range of correction and provide the ultimate in safety and outcomes for our patients seeking LASIK surgery in Myrtle Beach.
+Dr. Griffin is the First in South Carolina to offer the latest advancement in laser vision technology with SMILE (Small Incision Lenticule Extraction).
+SMILE is a minimally-invasive procedure providing LASIK-like outcomes.
+We also offer the Contoura Vision which is laser vision correction that uses some of today's most highly personal treatment for your eyes.

 Consultation Screening is Free: Make an appointment on our contact page.
 A consultation will be required to determine if you are a LASIK candidate.
 We have consultations available in our Myrtle Beach and Murrells Inlet offices.
 You can also call Toll Free- 888-570-5789 or 843-449-6414.
 Your vision will be tested and eye health history will be discussed in regards to any past eye diseases.
 You will have an opportunity to ask any questions about the procedure at this visit.
 If your vision screening indicates you are a possible candidate, an appointment will then be made for a Surgical Evaluation for LASIK Surgery in Myrtle Beach with Dr. Griffin. *Please note: If you wear contact lenses, you must stop wearing them for 2 weeks (for soft contacts); 4 weeks (for gas perm or hard contacts) prior to this exam.
 Failure to do this could produce poor surgical results.

 A complete dilated eye exam with refraction is done to determine if your eyes are healthy and your prescription is stable.
 This will also include the most advanced mapping technology of your cornea to determine your highly personal surgical plan for your eyes.
 This surgeon evaluation fee will be paid at the day of the exam.
 Again, when you schedule your surgery, this fee is credited towards the cost of the surgery.

 To be eligible for LASIK surgery, potential candidates must meet the following criteria: